Wellness hotels in Bavaria accessible by train: 5 good options

 In the Bavarian Forest, there is a wellness hotel in Bavaria that can be reached by train.

-Allgäu: better for a longer break than for the shortest trip
+Allgäu: better for a deliberately longer break than for the shortest short trip

-The Hotel Your Angel* The Allgäu region is the stronger choice, especially if you don't just want a short getaway, but are looking for a weekend that feels a bit bigger.
+The Hotel Your Angel* The Allgäu region is the stronger choice, especially if you don't just want a short getaway, but are looking for a weekend that feels like a real trip.

 Well suited for